prathamesh-sonpatki/otel-filters-demo/README.md

         - MetricName == "my.other.metric"
 ```

-After that, restart the process again, and verify that collector is able to pass on filtered time series
-to different backends based on the filters you created.
+After that, restart the process again using `docker-compose`, and verify that collector is able to pass on filtered time series to different backends based on the filters you created.